simonepri/upash/readme.md

 - [@upash/bcrypt][bcrypt]: where PBKDF2 or scrypt support is not available. [[specs]][specs:bcrypt]

 > ℹ️ We invite you to do your homework and research about all of them before
-> talking a choice, our suggestion is to use argon2 if you can.
+> taking a choice, our suggestion is to use argon2 if you can.

 ## Can I trust the default configurations?
-All the functions provided comes pre-configured but fine tuning is always a good practice.
+All the functions provided comes pre-configured but fine-tuning is always a good practice.
 The defaults are maintained by the community and the aim of this project is to bring together experts to be able to provide you reasonably secure default configurations.

-PLEASE if you know your stuff, have a look to the following issues and provide your feedback.
+PLEASE if you know your stuff, have a look at the following issues and provide your feedback.
 - [Default configurations for argon2][configs:argon2]
 - [Default configurations for pbkdf2][configs:pbkdf2]